 However, in the case of conventional web development, we realize that passing loggers around seems rather cumbersome, intrusive, and generally against the mainstream culture.
-And since it's more important that people actually use structlog than to be pure and snobby, structlog contains a dirty but convenient trick: thread local context storage which you may already know from Flask:
+And since it's more important that people actually use structlog than to be pure and snobby, structlog contains a couple of mechanisms to help here.